usarica/scouting/generation/README.md

 ### Info

 The gridpack in `gridpacks/gridpack.tar.gz` produces ggH(125) to ZdZd to 2mu+2X.
 We run the GENSIM and PREMIXRAW steps, keeping the scouting outputs, and subsequently run the slimmer from `../batch/Scouting/NtupleMaker/test/mcproducer.py` to embed L1 branches, while keeping the EDM structure of the file.
+Each dataset/task consists of one value of (mass,ctau).
+The mass and ctau parameters in the `JHUGen.input` file of the gridpack are modified on the worker node.

-We will want to run the babymaker on the output of this submission.
+We will eventually want to run the babymaker on the outputs of these submission.

 ### Submission